keviny1273/AIHackathon-Anaconda/README.md

 This will pull down the container.
 Now you need to run the container using the following command which will start the Jupyter Notebook.

- `docker run -p 8888:8888 --net ai-net -i -t keviny101/aihackathon-anacondawithwine`
+ `docker run -p 8888:8888 --name anacondawithwine -i -t keviny101/aihackathon-anacondawithwine`

 Using the instructions in the container, connect to your box using the url provided with the token and open the wine.ipynb file and away you go!!